Welcome to Future Heirlooms, where we interview textile artists and explore creativity and technique.

 Right now (until July 2012) in New York you can see my work at the Museum of Art and Design (www.madmuseum.org) .
 You can also see me there most Wednesdays, working away in the 6th floor Artists in Residence studio.

 Packer Schopf Gallery (www.packergallery.com) in Chicago represents my work.
-I have a website (www.rebeccaringquist.com) and a blog (www.drop-cloth.blogspot.com) that I update frequently with works in progress and other studio related news.
+I have a blog (www.drop-cloth.blogspot.com) that I update frequently with works in progress and other studio-related news.
+You can also follow me on Instagram.

 Isn’t her studio awesome and I totally want to see her freezer.
 That is so cool.